puppetlabs/puppet-docs/source/puppet/6.5/configuration.md

 Defaults to the node's fully qualified domain name.

-- *Default*: the Host's fully qualified domain name, as determined by facter
+- *Default*: the Host's fully qualified domain name, as determined by Facter

 ### classfile